About Us

 Our Mission Statement

-To promote the knowledge and appreciation of Richard Wagner’s music and operatic themes through lectures, recitals, concerts, open discussions, and presentations.
+• To promote the education, critique, and appreciation of Richard Wagner’s music and operatic themes through lectures, recitals, concerts, open discussions, and presentations.

 Activities